Chenopodium berlandieri: Domestication

 C. berlandieri is the progenitor of all domesticated Chenopodium varieties in North and South America.
 In prehistoric eastern North America it was a part of the Eastern Agricultural Complex, a set of cultivated and domesticated species which supported sedentary and migrant populations for thousands of years.
 Archaeological evidence shows the species was extensively foraged as a wild plant in eastern North America as early as 6,500 BC.
 By 1700 BC, the plant had clearly been domesticated as a pseudocereal crop.
 The name given to the domesticated variety is C. b. ssp. jonesianum.
 The oldest evidence for domestication comes from caches of thin-testa seeds from rock shelters in the Ozark Plateaus and Ohio River basin.
-The only known potential historic record of C. b. ssp. jonesianum is a c.a.
-1720 account by Antoine Simon Le Page du Pratz.
+The only known potential historic record of C. b. ssp. jonesianum is a ca. 1720 account by Antoine Simon Le Page du Pratz.
 According to Le Page, the Natchez people cultivated a grain-like crop called Choupichoul that was delicious, nutritious, highly productive, and required minimal human labor.
 Multiple lines of evidence suggest that the crop was a domesticated variety of C. berlandieri.

 Chenopodium berlandieri was cultivated alongside three other starchy, seed-bearing plants, namely maygrass, little barley and knotweed, providing an important nutritional basis for indigenous groups at the time.
 Around approximately 1600 BC, another annual starchy seed crop, maize, appeared in the Eastern Woodlands.
 Maize would later on come to dominate much of North American agriculture, but for about 3000 years, maize formed only a minor component of garden or field plots.
 By approximately 1150 AD, maize became a major dietary constituent of prehistoric populations in the Eastern Woodlands.
 This led to a substantial decrease in Chenopodium berlandieri cultivation.
 Nonetheless, pitseed goosefoot remained important up until the point of European contact, after which it virtually disappeared.